brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 What happens when we don't select a file before hitting the "Play Game" button?

 What happens when we select a file that isn't a proper template file?

+## Conclusion
+* Show off completed Intermediate project and highlight the parts of the Intermediate Agenda below.
+* Show the GitHub project in an incognito window and teach how to navigate it.
+* Send out link to GitHub project as well as personal email address.

 # Intermediate Agenda